EnterpriseDB/edb-postgres-for-kubernetes-charts/README.md

 ## Deployment of the EDB Postgres Distributed for Kubernetes operator (PG4K-PGD)

-Like PG4K install, both the operator and the operand images required by PG4K-PGD may be pulled from the `k8s_enterprise` or `k8s_standard` repositories at `docker.enterprisedb.com`, please obtaining an EDB subscription token before setup.
+Like PG4K helm chart install, both the operator and the operand images required by `edb-postgres-distributed-for-kubernetes` may be pulled from the `k8s_enterprise_pgd` or `k8s_standard_pgd` repositories at `docker.enterprisedb.com`, please obtaining an EDB subscription token before setup.

-The `edb-postgres-distributed-for-kubernetes` chart will by default install PG4K operator defined by sub-chart in the same namespace, the PG4K operator installed in the sub-chart is PG4K LTS release operator, which is upgraded along with the parent chart version release.
+The PG4K-PGD chart installs both the PG4K-PGD and PG4K operators in the same namespace.
+The PG4K operator installed is a stable version that is part of the latest long-term support release of PG4K.

-The `edb-postgres-distributed-for-kubernetes` chart also install the cert-manager operators as dependency.
+The PG4K-PGD chart also install the cert-manager operators as dependency.
 You can avoid this if necessary.
-See the sub-section [on deploying individually](#deploying-the-PG4K-PGD-operators-individually).
+See the sub-section
+[on deploying individually](#deploying-the-PG4K-PGD-operators-individually).

 **Note:** this helm chart uses a default registry to retrieve the operator